scottpetrovic/krita-python-auto-complete/README.md

 # Krita: Python Auto-complete generator

 Is a Python "fake" module generator for PyKrita.
 Its purpose is to provide intellisense and code completion in your code editor to simplify the development process when making krita extensions.

+Traditionally, language servers & code editors like VS Code, PyCharm  & Vim (etc) wont be able to recognize the krita module and hence throw warnings and errors at you everywhere as it simply do now know of this "krita" module.

 A quick demo video: